SiddharthManoj14/Project-Vision/README.md

 Future plans include to make the glove accept and send feedback.

-<b>For mimicing resistance we plan on using an array of DC motors attached to each finger.
+<b>For mimicing resistance we plan on using an array of DC motors attached to each finger.</b>

   Circuit diagram and code will be updated soon.